citrix/provisioning-services-sdk/docs/mapireturn.md

 licenseTimeout            Amount of seconds before a license times out.
 Min=15, Max=300, Default=30

-vDiskCreatePacing         VDisk create time pacing in miliseconds.
+vDiskCreatePacing         VDisk create time pacing in milliseconds.
 Min=0, Max=5, Default=0

 firstPort                 Number of the first UDP port for use by the Stream Service, First and Last must allow at least 5 ports.
 Min=1025, Max=65534, Default=6910